rebuschain/rebus.testnet/rebus_3333-1/README.md

 ### Genesis Validators

-Follow the instructions on the "Running as a genesis validator" guide.
+Follow the instructions on the ["Submitting your GenTx for the Rebus Incentivized Testnet"](gentx.md) guide.

 Full nodes and general particpants

-Follow the instructions on the official documentation to join the testnet and how to obtain tokens using the faucet.
+Follow the instructions on the official documentation to [join the testnet](https://docs.rebuschain.com/validators/joining-the-testnets/).

 ## Genesis File